 Liquor permit for all other areas

 Step 2.
-Submit your form online or by email to Licensing NT including your identification documents.
+Submit the form to Licensing NT by email or fax.

 When you apply for a liquor permit, you agree to have a police check.

 This information is used to help the police and the liquor permit committee in your area decide if you should have your application is approved.

 If your application is refused, you can ask for a review of the permit committee's decision.
 Your review will be handled by the office of the director-general of licensing.

 To apply for a review you must fill in an application for a review of a decision.